abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-10-07-distributed-matrices-2.md

 \right]
 $$

 As we see, the row-orientation better fits the row-partitioning, as we have more contiguous data layout.
 Note that despite owning only several rows, ranks own all the columns.
-That is, there is no concept of local rows here.
+That is, there is no concept of local columns here.
 However, that is not always the case.
 For PETSc matrices, one can also indicate the local column sizes.
 Altought this does not really change the memory layout, it is usually done to speed up matrix-vector products by multiplying block diagonals while communicating.

 $$
 A = \left[